vortexsolution/codeceptjs-testtools/README.md

 # Codeception TestTools

-This is a Codeception modification based on the original Laravel TestTools Chrome extension.
+This is a CodeceptJS modification based on the original Laravel TestTools Chrome extension by Marcel Pociot

 Check out the [introduction post](http://marcelpociot.com/blog/2016-03-21-laravel-testtools) about the original Chrome extension.

 ## Installation

 ```
-git clone git@github.com:mpociot/codeception-testtools.git
+git clone git@github.com:synaq/codeceptjs-testtools.git

 # in case you don't have Grunt yet:
 sudo npm install -g grunt-cli